hadipourh/minizinc-installer-linux/README.md

 # MiniZinc Installer for Linux (Bundle Version)

-This repository provides a simple and safe script to install the latest **MiniZinc** bundle release on a fresh Debian-based Linux system.
+This repository provides a simple and safe script to install the latest **MiniZinc** bundle release on a fresh Debian-based or Arch-based Linux system.

 ## Why This Script?